hafeee/calculator_llvm/README.md

 # Small LLVM Calculator

-This is a small calculator for the interview process at Exaloop.
+This is a small calculator compiler.
 It supports the following operands:

 - \- (Subtraction)
 - \+ (Addition)